jundalisay/sp/content/en/research/indian/gospel/chapter-25.md

 Again he sang:
 Is Mother only Śiva's wife?
 To Her must needs bow down The all-destroying King of Death!

-511Naked She roams about the world, slaying Her demon foes, Or stands erect on Śiva's breast.
+Naked She roams about the world, slaying Her demon foes, Or stands erect on Śiva's breast.
 Her feet upon Her Husband's form!
 What a strange wife She makes!